OpenMDAO/OpenMDAO-Framework/docs/surrogate/neural_net.rst

 To this workflow, the two drivers that were created, 'DOE_Trainer' and 'DOE_Validate', are added.
 Furthermore, the individual components are added to each of the two new workflows.
 The training and prediction modes both include 'sin_meta_model' so that it can be trained and then used for prediction capabilities.
-Then 'sin_calc' was added to workflow of the prediction workflow so that the comparative values can be generated.
+Then 'sin_calc' was added to the prediction workflow so that the comparative values can be generated.

 .. testcode:: NN_MetaModel_parts